dianashams/survcompare/README.md

 #### The package aims to help researchers to make an informed decision on whether the benefit of using a flexible but less transparent machine learning method is high enough, or the classical (or regularized) Cox model should be preferred.

 ### Method:
 The package checks whether there are considerable non-linear and interaction terms in the data, and quantifies their contributions to the models' performance.
-Using repeated nested cross-validation, the package
+Using repeated nested cross-validation, the package:
-  * validates Cox Proportionate Hazards model, or Cox Lasso depending on the user's input.
+  * Validates Cox Proportionate Hazards model, or Cox Lasso depending on the user's input.
 Uses 'survival::coxph()' or 'glmnet::glmnet(...m, family="cox")' functions.
-  * validates Survival Random Forest ensembled with the baseline Cox model.
+  * Validates Survival Random Forest ensembled with the baseline Cox model.
 Uses 'randomForestSRC::rfsrc()' function.
-  * performs statistical testing of whether the Survival Random Forest ensemble outperforms the Cox model.
+  * Performs statistical testing of whether the Survival Random Forest ensemble outperforms the Cox model.

-The performance metrics include
+The performance metrics include:
- * discrimination measures: Harrell's concordance index, time-dependent AUCROC,
+ * Discrimination measures: Harrell's concordance index, time-dependent AUCROC.
- * calibration measures: calibration slope, calibration alpha,
+ * Calibration measures: calibration slope, calibration alpha.
- * overall fit: Brier score, Scaled Brier score.
+ * Overall fit: Brier score, Scaled Brier score.

 #### FAQ1: Why these (CoxPH and SRF) models?
 CoxPH model is a widely used survival model proved to be robust and easy to interprete.
 It assumes linear dependency of the log-hazards on the predictors; in its classical form, the effect of predictors is time-invariant which underlies the proportionality assumption.
 This  means that models' estimates are the averaged over time effects of predictors on the instant chances of survival.